 When it comes to writing code, it's important to have some empathy for your teammates by focusing on readability and style.

 Sometimes you want a chunk of code to be run more than once.
 Rather than copying and pasting it a set number of times, why not dump it into a loop?
 In this tutorial, we cover Java looping mechanisms.

 Errors in code are inevitable.
 The challenge as a developer is to make sure bugs don't make their way into production code.
 Fortunately, JUnit testing can be used to minimize the risk of bugs.

-Control flow is a set of mechanisms that drive the order of code execution.
-In this lesson we’ll cover a few of those mechanisms such as if, else if, else, and switch statements.
+In this lesson we'll cover a few control flow mechanisms in Java such as if, else if, else, and switch statements.